-All public companies with an existing SEC reporting requirement (which includes non-US companies with US-traded shares who currently file a Form 20-F).
-While private companies are exempt from SEC filing rules, many companies on the path to an IPO elect to begin filing in advance—in which case they’re likely to be asked to include this data by their investors.
-Companies preparing registration statements for an IPO will be required to include climate related disclosures.
+All public companies with an existing SEC reporting requirement, including all non-US companies with US-traded shares that currently file a Form 20-F. While most private US companies are exempt, those on path to an IPO often elect to begin filing public disclosures in advance—in which case they’re likely to be asked to include this data by their investors.
+These disclosures will also be part of their eventual IPO registration statements.

-Much of the SEC’s proposal builds on the work of the Taskforce for Climate-related Financial Disclosures (TCFD), which came up with 11 questions for companies to answer to ensure investors have full insight into the carbon and climate risks in their portfolios.
-The SEC expects that firms already providing disclosures based on the TCFD’s framework will face lower incremental compliance costs for the proposed rules.
+Much of the SEC’s proposal builds closely on the work of the Taskforce for Climate-related Financial Disclosures (TCFD), a public-private partnership that came up with 11 core questions that companies across the globe now use to ensure their stakeholders have full insight into the carbon and climate risks in their portfolios.

-- An intensity factor (i.e., dividing total emissions by a fixed business metric like revenue or number of employees to give an apples-to-apples figure)
+- An intensity factor—ie. dividing total emissions by a fixed business metric like revenue or number of employees to provide investors with an apples-to-apples figure

 - Any internal carbon price used and the logic used to calculate it (this price also has to be consistent between internal use and external PR; there can’t be two prices)

-- Updates on plans and progress against any public climate pledges or targets
+- Updates on plans and progress against any climate pledges or targets

 What stage is the proposal at?

+The final rule is expected at some point later in 2023.
 To approve the final rule, the SEC will take a vote at an Open Commission Meeting, which will be broadcast online.
-The agenda for those meetings is usually published about a week before they take place, and that will tell us that the final rule is imminent.
-Watershed will keep track of events and update timings as we know more.
+As agendas for said meetings are usually published about a week prior, this will tell us when the final rule is imminent.
+Watershed is keeping close track and will update this blog as soon as more is known.